vfarcic/docker-flow/articles/proxy.md

 > We'll run all the examples from the *proxy* machine.
 However, in production, you should run deployment commands from a separate machine (even your laptop).

-The latest release of *docker-flow* binary has been downloaded and ready to use and the */books-ms* directory contains the *docker-compose.yml* file we'll use in the examples that follow.
+The latest release of *docker-flow* binary has been downloaded and ready to use, and the */books-ms* directory contains the *docker-compose.yml* file we'll use in the examples that follow.

 Let's enter the directory.